Wadad Makdisi Cortas: Career

 Cortas's memoir, Dunia Ahbab-tuha (A World I Loved) was published in Arabic in the 1960s.
 She translated the memoir into English and updated it in her retirement; the revised version was published posthumously, with a foreword by Nadine Gordimer, in 2009.
 In 2012, a stage adaptation of Cortas's book, starring Vanessa Redgrave, was produced first at the Brighton Festival, then at Columbia University, and in 2015 at the Spoleto Festival in Italy.

 Personal life

-Cortas married a businessman from Brummana, Emile Cortas.
-They had four children, including Mariam C. Said.
+Cortas married a businessman from Brummana, Emile Cortas, who founded the canning company Cortas.
+They had four children, including the writer Mariam C. Said.
 Cortas had a stroke in 1972 with lasting effects; she died in 1979, aged 70 years.
 Her granddaughter Najla Said is an actress and playwright in New York City.